-Anglian Water Group Limited, a limited liability company which is incorporated in Jersey but tax resident in the United Kingdom due to its business being centrally managed and controlled there, is the ultimate parent company and the controlling party of the Group.
-Anglian Water Group Limited is itself owned and ultimately controlled by a consortium of investors consisting of Canada Pension Plan Investment Board (CPP InvestmentsTM), IFM Global Infrastructure Fund, Camulodunum Investments, First Sentier Investors and Infinity Investments S.A.
+Osprey Holdco Limited is a limited liability company incorporated and domiciled in England and Wales.
+The Directors consider Anglian Water Group Limited, a company registered in Jersey, to be both the immediate and ultimate parent undertaking and the controlling party of the group.
+Anglian Water Group Limited is itself owned and ultimately controlled by a consortium of investors consisting of the CPPIB (Hong Kong) Limited, First Sentier Investors, Infinity Investments S.A., Global InfraCo (HK) E. Limited and Camulodunum Investments Ltd.

-The address of the principal place of business for Anglian Water Group Limited is Lancaster House, Lancaster Way, Ermine Business Park, Huntingdon, Cambridgeshire PE29 6XU.
+Anglian Water Group Limited is the parent company of both the smallest and largest group to consolidate the financial statements of the Company.
+Copies of the Anglian Water Group Limited financial statements can be obtained from the Company Secretary, at the registered address, Lancaster House, Lancaster Way, Ermine Business Park, Huntingdon, Cambridgeshire PE29 6XU.